Food Fight! Which Halloween Candy is Healthier?

-So, is it better to be smart or sweet?
-In this case, it’s better to be a "Smartie."
+Is it better to be smart or sweet?

 The Winner: Smarties